trombleyfreedmaxick/Data-Engineering-Exercise/README.md

 ---

-## Step 7 (Optional): Create a BI View
+## Step 7: Create a BI View

-Optionally, use Power BI (the empty `PowerBI_Template.pbix`) or another BI / notebook tool to create a simple view over your warehouse model.
+Use Power BI (the empty `Sales_Dashboard.pbix`) or another BI tool to create visuals to describe the dashboards.

-Example visuals or queries:
+Example visuals:

 - Revenue by month
 - Top 5 customers by revenue
 - Sales by product category

-Place any outputs (for example, `.pbix` or notebooks) in:
+Place final file in:

     /candidate/bi